-Review of iSWM projects is incorporated into the street development process discussed in Chapter 1.
-The process follows the planning, conceptual design, and engineering phases outlined for roadway projects and includes the following:
+Review of Green Streets projects is incorporated into the street development process discussed in Chapter 1.
+The process follows the planning, conceptual design, and engineering phases outlined for roadway projects.
+The process is detailed in the Paving and Drainage Manuals.